RealRuthvik/ruthvik-reddy-gade/blogs/My-Google-Pixel-8a-Review-One-Year-Later.md

-# Pixel 8a Review: My 365 Day Verdict on the Mid Range King
+# Pixel 8a Review: My 365 Day Verdict on the Mid Range King?

 It's been a full year since I got my hands on the Google Pixel 8a in that beautiful Bay Blue.
 My journey with Google phones goes way back to 2016 when my dad had a Nexus 5X, and I've always loved the pure, stock Android experience.
 After finding a deal for around ₹30,000, My dad got it for me.
 A year later, here are my thoughts.